FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

-A particular offered load value is said to belong to non-deterministic region, if the probability of seeing zero loss trial measurement result (for non-negligible count of packets offered) practically distinguishable from both zero and one.
+A particular offered load value is said to belong to non-deterministic region, if the probability of seeing zero loss trial measurement result (for non-negligible count of packets offered) is practically distinguishable from both zero and one.

 ### Normal Region Ordering